Trudder House

-On December, 1995 an investigation file was forwarded to the Director of Public Prosecutions following an 11-month Garda investigation into allegations received that children at Trudder House, Newtownmountkennedy, County Wicklow had been sexually abused by five male staff over a 19 year period from 1975 to 1994.
+On December, 1995 an investigation file was forwarded to the Director of Public Prosecutions following an 11-month Garda investigation into allegations received that children at Trudder House, Newtownmountkennedy, County Wicklow had been sexually abused by five male staff over a 19-year period from 1975 to 1994.
 As part of the investigation, gardaí travelled to the United Kingdom and, with the assistance of Scotland Yard, interviewed former residents of Trudder House then residing in the UK.

 Brendan Kelly, from Galway, joined after McInnes had left, and was found guilty of two counts of attempted buggery and sentenced to seven years imprisonment on 9 March 1998, has been the only person charged with sexual offences at the home.
 He was released on appeal the following year, at the appeal judge did not order a retrial, noting that in the seven years between Kelly leaving Trudder House and being charged with the offences, he had married and was a responsible member of society.

 In 1996, the building became a secure unit, in an emergency response to an urgent state demand to provide secure places for disturbed young children.
 The unit came under the spotlight after a number of juvenile residents climbed onto the roof and caused extensive damage when they tore up slates and hurled them onto staff cars.

 All children had been moved from the secure unit in September 2000, following the death of Kim O'Donovan (15) who died from a drugs overdose a month earlier, four weeks after she had absconded from the centre.
 In February 2001, the Irish Social Services Inspectorate recommended closure in a report that was highly critical of various practices at the unit, including excessive use of physical force and the lack of trained staff.

 By 2019, the house had been idle for over five year, and Jennifer Whitmore, then a Councillor at Wicklow County Council urged the Local Authority to purchase it from the HSE.
 In 2023 it was revealed that the house and lands hade been valued at €1.2m.

 In April 2024, it was reported that the house and its associated site was proposed for use to house asylum seekers, largely in tents.
 There were a number of clashes between protesters and the police at the site.
 The house itself was in very poor repair and the Irish Examiner stated that "it is understood" that it is not suitable for housing, and was subsequently set ablaze by protesters.
 The residents were moved to Dundrum that November following particularly cold weather.
-As of July 2025, the area remains vacant, and a Councillor has saught removal of the extensive graffiti.
+As of July 2025, the area remains vacant, and a Councillor has sought removal of the extensive graffiti.